Acizza/anup/README.md

 By default, the program will look for anime in `~/anime/` and play episodes with `mpv`.
 To change these, run the program once to generate the config file and change the `series_dir` and `player` fields in `~/.config/anup/config.toml`, respectively.

+Ideally, you should run the program in an 80x24 terminal, but the program will scale properly for larger sizes.
+Anything smaller than 80x24 may cause some items to cut off.

 ## Adding an Account

 Before you can add and play a series, you will need to add an AniList account to the program.
 To do this, open [this URL](https://anilist.co/api/v2/oauth/authorize?client_id=427&response_type=token) and follow the instructions to obtain an account access token.
 Once you have a token, you will need to paste it into the program.
 To do this, first press `u` to open user management, and then `Tab` to switch to the add user panel.
 Now press either `Ctrl + Shift + V` **or** `Ctrl + V` (depending on your terminal) to paste the token.
 Once your token has been pasted in, you can press enter to add your account.